Adyaanismyname/mad-backend/API_DOCUMENTATION.md

 ### 1. User Login
 **POST** `/users/login`

 Authenticate a user and receive a JWT token.
+If the account is not activated, an OTP will be automatically sent for activation.

 **Authentication:** None required